 I went to quite a few museums this month, for a variety of reasons.

 Check out my review for VocalEyes for all the details, with thanks to them for the opportunity to share my experience.
 I’ve done very well for guest posts this month!
-Also check out my Instagram photos here, here & here, and the video by London Vision East about their trip to the museum last year.
+And you can also check out my Instagram photos here, here & here.

 I had a wonderful audio described tour of Tower Bridge with a group from London Vision South East.
 It’s such an iconic and beautiful structure (see my photos of the exterior), and features very impressive engineering, so going on one of their tours is well worth the experience.